vincenthphung/direct-rep/journals/john_gardner.md

 > Account: (update)

 working fully with the back-end and the databases which is awesome!
 Today Aaryan also got the Signup page fully working between front-end/back-end/AND database which is awesome.
 He even did hooks and redux in the React.
 Really cool stuff.
 I feel like we're working at a really good pace to not only finish early, but potentially with enough time to work on some really cool stretch-goals that we've talked about.

+## 11/23/2022 (Wednesday)
+Started working on the Issues Table we need to add.
+What fields it needs, etc. Gonna try and get this implemeneted sometime over the weekend.

+## 11/27/2022 (Sunday)
+Got the Issues Table created in the "letters" db.
+Got the Issues Table pre-populated with our data.
+Got migrations running "on-build" for the Letters Service.
+Got get_all Issues endpoint connected to Issues Table.

+## 11/28/2022 (Monday)
+Got caught up with the team with what everyone worked on over the weekend.
+Got everything all merged and copacetic between branches and on main.

+## 11/29/2022 (Tuesday)
+ - [ ] add created_date to Letter Table
+ - [ ]